 Hola!
 If you’ve landed here, you’re probably looking for the blogging resources or the food blog income reports that I was sharing years ago where I’d outline A Sassy Spoon’s revenue, expenses, and traffic numbers.

-I posted my first income report in January 2019 when I finally felt like I had something of value to share.
-I had officially made a full-time income in 2018 ($85K!) so I wanted to share with the world how I did it so they can do it too.
+I posted my first income report back in January 2019 when I finally felt like I had something of value to share — making $85K in 2018 from my food blog.

 A little background on me (in case you’re new here – hi!)